 A city in the Dallas/Fort Worth area has its own HDD rig and a crew trained to operate it.
 The benefits of having this capability will be reviewed and the City’s continued support for the program will be discussed.

-Speakers: Craig Fisher, Westlake Pipe & Fittings; Justin Dean and Josh Oler, City of Richland Hills
+Speakers: Craig Fisher, P.E., Westlake Pipe & Fittings; Justin Dean and Josh Oler, City of Richland Hills

 Communicating with Your Maxi Rig System